sheilovani/bukalapak/automation-app-ui/README.md

 - pip3 install -r requirements.txt

 Configuration
-in Open Application change the value:
+Make sure the value on the following list are correct in the Open the App keyword
 - deviceName
+- platformName
 - app